 They produced metal buttons, buckles and other goods for the military in WW2.

 Buckle production, under the brand name Aros, was a major export focus for the company.
 ‘Aros’ was trademarked in Australia in 1946 and America in 1978, but was cancelled in 2001.

 H. & J. Metal Co.

 Registered in December 1941, this was a short lived business, as it was listed as in receivership in 1944.
 They did supply the military with steel buttons in 1942 and 1943.

 Laughton Ltd. (Rainsford), Sydney

 The parent company was the British company Stratton that started in 1860 producing knitting needles.
 It merged in 1920 with the companies Jarrett and Rainsford, makers of haberdashery and jewellery.
-In 1921 the company of ‘Jarrett, Rainsford and Laughton Ltd’ established in Sydney the subsidary ‘Rainsford Ltd.’, becoming ‘Rainsford Pty Ltd.’ in 1928.
+In 1921 the company of ‘Jarrett, Rainsford and Laughton Ltd’ established in Sydney the subsidiary ‘Rainsford Ltd.’, becoming ‘Rainsford Pty.
+Ltd.’ in 1928.
 Initially they were importers only, but later set up manufacturing.
 In February of 1935 a large fire in an adjoining building caused an estimated 25,000 pounds damage to stock.

 This company also produced uniform buttons during WW2.

 All I have found out is that John David McMonnies (1909-1967) and Patrick Leo Geary were both listed as clerks in the electoral rolls.
 Many small “button manufacturers” covered button moulds only; perhaps this is one of them.